jaketae/jaketae.github.io/_posts/2020-07-02-gaussian-process.md

 Here, the setup was that we have some multivariate Gaussian vector $\mathbf{x}$.
 Given some values for a portion of this random vector, namely $\mathbf{x_1}$, we can then derive another multivariate Gaussian for $\mathbf{x_2}$ using conditioning.

-This is exactly what we are trying to do with GP regressison.
+This is exactly what we are trying to do with GP regression.
 Assuming that the data is normally distributed, given a number of training points and their corresponding $y$ values, how can we make predictions at test points?
 In other words, $\mathbf{x_2}$ are the test points; $\mathbf{x_1}$, the training points.
 Then, we can now establish the following:

 $$
 \hat{y} \vert D = \mathcal{N}(K_*^\top K^{-1} y, K_{**} - K_*^\top K^{-1} K_*) \tag{20}